MTG user expectations

 In order to ensure timely readiness, a number of activities are already ongoing.
 For MTG, these include refreshing the satellite imagery processing hardware, this will take about six months.
 Embedding the EUMETCast Terrestrial in the reception capability will take at least a year, if not more.
 The same applies for the exploration of MTG test data.

 As far as EPS-SG is concerned, the capability to directly receive data from the polar orbiters needs upgrading, an endeavour that is scheduled to take over two years.
-Finally, data assimilation experiments are planned, that will help us to exploit EUMETSAT’s next generation satellite data in our numerical weather prediction models.
+Finally, data assimilation experiments are planned, that will help us to exploit EUMETSAT’s next generation satellite data in our NWP models.

 Croatian Met Service